AdobeDocs/dynamic-media-classic.en/help/using/viewing-swatch-sets.md

 ---
 # View Swatch Sets{#viewing-swatch-sets}

 You can view your Swatch Sets in the Preview window, using your available presets.
-You use a Zoom Viewer: Custom Viewer Preset for Swatch Sets.
+You can use a Zoom Viewer: Custom Viewer Preset for Swatch Sets.

 Adobe Dynamic Media Classic comes with default Viewer Presets.
 Administrators can create or modify the Viewer Presets.